-Mr. and Mrs. Jim Gaines spent the week end in Fort Worth, returning by Denton where they brought their son, Robert Henry who has been attending N. T. S. C. home with them for the summer months.
+Mr. and Mrs. Jim Gaines spent the week end in Fort Worth, returning by Denton where they brought their son, Robert Henry who has been attending N. T. S. C. home with them for the sum- ATTEND GRADUATION mer months.